Road to Indianapolis

 The group arrived late in the evening and settled in for the busy days ahead.

-The rest of the Cannon Falls students did not watch Addington compete; they instead toured RDM Aquaculture, one of the top shrimp farms in the world.
+The rest of the Cannon Falls students did not watch Addington compete; instead, they instead toured RDM Aquaculture, one of the top shrimp farms in the world.
 There, the owner showed them around the numerous home swimming pools that she cleverly modified to be the perfect environment for raising healthy shrimp.
 She also shared that she has been using the same water for 12 years, as opposed to switching the water every few months with a typical filtration system.

 By the time they were done with their university tour, the students headed back to Indianapolis for a concert consisting of artists Lauren Alaina and Jimmie Allen.
-Both artists have had popular songs on country radio.
+Both artists have popular songs on country radio.
 They performed their hits and several covers from other iconic artists such as Lady Gaga and Garth Brooks.
 After the concert concluded, the students were exhausted so they returned to their hotel and prepared for the early morning ahead.

 On Thursday and Friday, the Cannon Falls FFA members spent their days exploring the convention expo.
-They had opportunities to chat with college booth attendants about various agricultural programs offered across the country, see job opportunities, buy merchandise from the official FFA store and other vendors, and – most people’s favorite – eat an unlimited number of scoops of Culver’s frozen custard.
+They had opportunities to chat with college booth attendants about various agricultural programs offered across the country, see job opportunities, buy merchandise from the official FFA store and other vendors, and – most people’s favorite – eat an unlimited number of free scoops of Culver’s frozen custard.

 Saturday was the FFA’s departure day; however, their trip adventures were far from done.
 On the way back, the bus took a different route, stopping in northwestern Indiana at Fair Oaks Farms.
 They learned of the farm’s system of voluntary milking, where the cows step onto a carousel, ride around while being milked, step off, and go back to their day.
 They produce truckloads of milk daily and ship it off to processing plants to be bottled and sold to consumers.